melsadany/melsadany.github.io/index.md

       </div>
       <p>My passion for genetics and mental health research stems from both personal experience and a deep curiosity about human behavior.
 As an autistic researcher, I bring a unique perspective to understanding neurodiversity—not just as a subject of study, but as a lived reality.</p>

-      <p>My work focuses on decoding the complex relationships between genetics, cognition, and mental health through computational approaches.
+      <p>My research focuses on decoding the complex relationships between genetics, cognition, and mental health through computational approaches.
 I integrate diverse data modalities—genetic, clinical, neuroimaging, audio, interview, and facial imagery—to uncover patterns that bridge scientific discovery with practical interventions.</p>

       <p>A central theme of my research is leveraging language as a powerful metric for understanding cognitive functions and mental health challenges.
 I'm particularly interested in developing accessible tools that can capture the nuances of human experience often missed by traditional assessments.</p>

-      <p>My journey in the lab revealed how much I 'fit in' with the populations we study, leading to my own autism diagnosis at 25.
+      <p>My journey in the lab revealed how much I 'fit in' with the populations we study, leading to being professionally diagnosed with autism at 25.
 This personal insight fuels my commitment to creating a more inclusive world where neurodiverse individuals are not just understood, but valued for their unique strengths.</p>

       <blockquote style="font-style: italic; border-left: 3px solid var(--accent); padding-left: 20px; margin: 30px 0; color: var(--text-secondary);">
         "I learn by going where I have to go." – Theodore Roethke
       </blockquote>

-      <p><em>Currently pursuing my PhD in Genetics at the University of Iowa, where I'm expanding my expertise in linguistics, computer vision, neuroimaging, and data science to better serve the neurodiversity community.</em></p>
+      <p><em>Currently pursuing my PhD in Computational Genetics at the University of Iowa, where I'm expanding my expertise in linguistics, computer vision, neuroimaging, and data science to better serve the neurodiversity community.</em></p>
     </section>

     <!-- Video Summary Section -->